 BMO ranked one of the most sustainable companies in North America on the Dow Jones Sustainability Indices

-BMO Financial Group has been named to the Dow Jones Sustainability North America Index (DJSI).
-The DJSI is a set of best-in-class benchmarks for investors who have recognized that sustainable business practices are critical to generating long-term shareholder value.
-The DJSI ranks companies’ sustainability performance across three dimensions – Governance & Economic, Environmental, and Social.
+BMO has been named to the Dow Jones Sustainability North America Index (DJSI), a set of benchmarks for investors who have recognized that sustainable business practices are critical to generating long-term shareholder value.
+The DJSI ranks companies’ sustainability performance across three dimensions – governance & economic, environmental and social.

 “BMO’s commitment to sustainability is guided by our Purpose, to Boldly Grow the Good in business and life, for our clients, colleagues and the communities we serve.
-Our Purpose informs our strategy, drives our ambition, and reinforces our commitments to progress for a thriving economy, a sustainable future and an inclusive society.
-It’s a real testament to the progress we’re making to be recognized for sustainability practices that directly ladder up to our Purpose.”
+Our Purpose informs our strategy, drives our ambition, and reinforces our commitments to progress for a thriving economy, a sustainable future, and an inclusive society.
+Recognition like this tells us we are on the right track, and we are honoured to be recognized as a leader in this space.”

-BMO has many offerings and programs that are supporting progress for a more just and sustainable economy, including:
+BMO has many offerings and programs that are supporting progress for a more sustainable economy, including:

-- Committing $5 billion over five years to address key barriers faced by minority businesses, communities and families in the United States
+- Committing more than USD$40 billion to address key barriers faced by underserved groups in the United States

-- Supporting women business owners in Canada with a $5-billion commitment
+- Supporting women business owners in Canada with a CAD$5 billion commitment

-- Acting as a joint-lead manager for the Government of Canada’s inaugural Green Bond transaction
+- Acted as a joint-lead manager for the Government of Canada’s inaugural Green Bond transaction

 - Being the first financial institution in the world to implement the Mastercard True Name feature, enabling people to use their true first name on their personal debit and ATM cards without the requirement of a legal name change

-Carbon neutral in our operations since 2010, BMO announced our Climate Ambition in March 2021, including the launch of the BMO Climate Institute, with a focus on being its clients’ lead partner in the transition to a net-zero world.
-This goal built on a previous commitment to mobilize $300 billion in sustainable lending and underwriting to companies pursuing sustainable outcomes by 2025.
-In 2021 BMO established a dedicated Energy Transition Group, to support clients’ pursuit of opportunities driven by the increasing momentum of the global economy’s shift in production and consumption of energy.
+Carbon neutral in our operations since 2010, BMO announced our Climate Ambition in March 2021, including the launch of the BMO Climate Institute, with a focus on being our clients’ lead partner in the transition to a net-zero world.
+This goal built on a previous commitment to mobilize CAD$300 billion in capital to clients pursuing sustainable outcomes by 2025.
+In 2021, BMO established a dedicated Energy Transition Group to support clients’ pursuit of opportunities driven by the increasing momentum of the global economy’s shift in production and consumption of energy.
 In 2022, BMO acquired Radicle Group, now BMO Radicle, a leader in sustainability advisory services and market-based solutions, and technology-driven emissions measurement and management.